Why Homeowners in New England Should Never Ignore Foundation Cracks

 Repair Costs Are Often Higher in Spring

 Many homeowners wait until winter is over to address foundation issues—only to discover the problem has worsened.
+By spring, you may find:

-Cracks are often wider
+Cracks are wider

 Leaks are more active